 Click a file name to view (4) detailed information about a selected file sent or received.
 Click the tabs to view the response data, header information, or the call stack.

-Figure 4.
-The Network Profiler, showing a network request and the response
+The Network Profiler, showing a network request and response

 If the Network Profiler detects traffic values, but cannot identify any supported network requests, you will receive the following error message: